UNSW-CEEM/NEMSEER/docs/source/quick_start.md

 ## Forecast dates

-1. `forecast_start`: Forecasts made at or after this datetime are queried.
+1. `forecast_start`: Forecast runs at or after this datetime are queried.
-2. `forecast_end`: Forecasts made before or at this datetime are queried.
+2. `forecast_end`: Forecast runs before or at this datetime are queried.
 3. `forecasted_start`: Forecasts pertaining to times at or after this datetime are retained.
 4. `forecasted_end`: Forecasts pertaining to times before or at this datetime are retained.